ckeditor/ckeditor5/packages/ckeditor5-ui/tests/manual/toolbar/grouping.md

 6. Enter the group button, navigate across grouped items, go back (<kbd>Esc</kbd>).
 7. There should be no interruptions or glitches in the navigation.

-## RTL content with LTR UI support
+## RTL content with LTR UI

-1. Perform the same scenarios in the editor with LTR (left-to-right) UI.
+1. Perform the same scenarios as for the initial editor.
-2. There should be no visual or behavioral difference between LTR and RTL editors except the toolbar is mirrored.
+2. There should be no visual or behavioral difference between the first editor and this one except that the content is mirrored.
 3. The button aggregating grouped toolbar items should be displayed on the right-hand side.

 ## RTL UI support